Control the fear factor or be controlled by it

 This is the most obvious one.
 We are afraid of failing.
 We are afraid of setting goals, committing to an exercise and nutrition plan, working hard, and still not getting results.
 We are afraid that even if we make sacrifices and put in our best efforts, we might not reach the goals we have set for ourselves.

-We have doubt.
+We have doubts.
 We have reservations.
 We don’t believe in ourselves 100% or have the self-confidence to trust that we can achieve what others have achieved.

 Because we feel we are so far away from where we want to be, we fear that we will be unable to complete the long journey ahead of us.